Dear ministry partners,

-Also, if you would like to partner with me financially, read “Become a Ministry Partner” to get the details on how to make a deductible or non-deductible gift to help pay for my monthly expenses.
+If you would like to partner with me financially, please read “Become a Ministry Partner” for details on how to make a deductible or non-deductible gift to help pay for my monthly expenses.
+Although I am using my retirement accounts to pay many of my expenses in Honduras, I still need to raise an additional $400 a month for my expenses.